 Plant Alarm Sirens at Qenos are to alert on-site workers and initiate an on-site emergency response if needed.
-These sirens are not used to alert the community to danger.
 Emergency Services are responsible for informing the community.

 All plants conduct regular testing of alarm systems and leak detection systems to ensure they are available and in good working order.
-Neighbours may hear the several alarms being tested around the site on Thursdays and at other times for example, simulated emergency training exercises.
+Neighbours may hear the routine testing of alarms or other times when, simulated emergency training exercises are performed.